SeattleTestbed/docs/EducationalAssignments/DefaultPartTwo.md

 ## What to turn in?

- * Never raise unexpected errors or produce any output.
-Your attack must produce no output when run normally.
- * Turn in the test cases used to attack a given reference monitor in a zip file.
-The name of each testcase must match the following format: `[ net_id ]_attackcase1.r2py`, `[ net_id ]_attackcase2.r2py`, etc.
+* Turn in all the test cases in a zip file.
+The name of each testcase must match the following format: `<netid>_attackcase<num>.r2py`.
+For example, if your netid id `abc123`, then the submitted zip files must contain a set of files named as `abc123_attackcase1.r2py`, `abc123_attackcase2.r2py`.
+There are no restrictions on the number of attackcases that can be submitted.

+* **Never raise unexpected errors or produce any output.**  Your attackcase must not produce any error or output, if the reference monitor is behaving as it should.
+This applies for error checking as well.
+If the attackcase tries to trigger an expected error, it should catch and suppress that error if the reference monitor correctly raises that error.

+* While you're allowed to test if the correct errors are being raised, you aren't allowed to check the error message for any errors.
+That means checking for `FileInUseError` is valid, but it's not valid to check the specific error message.